 All in all, the e-commerce market has already shown an incredible leap in the past few years.
-And it’s only expected to flourish even further.
+It has become one of the largest global trends in business and is only expected to flourish even further.

 Recent statistics on the industry suggest that e-commerce sales in the USA are forecasted to pass the 1 trillion USD threshold in 2022, with global online retail sales estimated to reach 5 trillion USD.

 Marketplaces in particular have great potential too.
 They unite vendors and buyers, conveniently providing a single platform with a broad range of products and services under one roof.
 According to the March 2022 data, Amazon alone received over 2.4 billion site visits from users around the globe while eBay had 784.3 million.

 So is it worth investing in the creation of a marketplace in 2022?
 The answer is a solid “YES”.
 With a worthwhile idea, due research, proper planning, and suitable tech solutions, an online marketplace can be profitable, drive sales, bring back expected ROI, and offer opportunities to scale the business.
 But the question of how to create а marketplace website that’ll succeed is still relevant.

 How to Build a Marketplace Website: 6 Predevelopment Steps

 It must be noted that, sadly, not all marketplaces can grow to the success of Amazon or Airbnb.
 Some of the main reasons for failure may be that the idea wasn’t as good as it seemed, it didn’t suit the market, or the platform didn’t answer to the needs of the parties.